tustin2121/James_Somerton_Transcripts/_videos/UiDcQnavKPI.md

 It got a lot easier when *Queer as Folk* came on TV and the gay pairings were made obvious.
 Around the time *Queer as Folk* started airing I also started watching more “adult” media.
 Deciding wholeheartedly that I was going to go to film school, I started watching the classics. *Gone with the Wind*, *Citizen Kane*, *Whose<sup class="add">[sic: Who's]</sup> Afraid of Viginia Woolf*, *The Boys in the Sand.
 You know, real proper cinema.
 Not those silly cartoons from Japan.
 And then after finishing film school I spent another decade married to the idea that I was too good for anything but the best of cinema (becoming a huge David Fincher stan in the process).

 And then, accidentally, I was exposed to the torid<sup class="add">[sic: torrid]</sup> world of shipping once again.
 When I, despite not having seen any other MCU movies, went to see *Captain America* on opening night.
 Because, you know, Chris Evans.
-And I left that theatre absolutely, utterly,convinced that Steve Rogers and Bucky Barnes were in love.
+And I left that theatre absolutely, utterly, convinced that Steve Rogers and Bucky Barnes were in love.
 It was so clear!
 Steve flew a plane into an arctic ice-cap instead of being with a woman, but tried everything to save Bucky.
 It had to be true!
 It was so obvious.

 There must be other people on the internet seeing the same way that I was feeling.
 And there was.
 And they’d even seen gay relationships in media I hadn’t read into!
 Oh my god, you’re right!
 Sherlock is totally queer!
 Remus and Sirius?
 Of course!
 Sirius, The<sup class="add">[sic: the]</sup> confirmed bachelor, and Remus, the guy who didnt<sup class="add">[sic: didn't]</sup> even contemplate being with a girl until Sirius was dead.
 Xena and Gabrielle.
 How the hell had I never seen that before?!
 Was I blind?!
 There were so many examples, and whole mythologies worth of fan fiction, or slash fiction, describing how these couples worked.
 I even spotted some Matt and Tai stuff.